-Transportation: The project will require the use of up to six employees.
+Transportation: The project will require the use of up to ten employees.
 An increase in traffic would be minimal.
+An engineer's road evaluation determined the access road to the project is adequate to handle the projected traffic.
 The project site will also have adequate emergency access.
 Less than significant impact.

-Tribal Cultural Resources: A Cultural Resources Investigation was conducted by Archaeological Resource and Supply Company in June 2018.
+Tribal Cultural Resources: A Cultural Resources Investigation was conducted by William Rich and Associates in June 2017.
 The report concludes that no significant archaeological or historic period cultural resources, that for the purposes of CEQA would be considered an historical resource, exist on the site proposed for cannabis cultivation.
 The project was referred to the Northwest Information Center (NWIC) and the Bear River Band of the Rohnerville Rancheria.
-After reviewing project materials, the Tribal Historic Preservation Officer for the Bear River Band of the Rohnerville Rancheria has requested that a Tribal Monitor from the Bear River Band be onsite during excavation activities and that the standard inadvertent discovery protocol be applied to the project.
+After reviewing project materials, the Tribal Historic Preservation Officer for the Bear River Band of the Rohnerville Rancheria has requested that the standard inadvertent discovery protocol be applied to the project.
 These requests have been made conditions of project approval.
 Less Than Significant Impact.

-Utilities and Service Systems: Solid waste is taken to the nearest Transfer Station in an amount the service station is capable of handling.
+Utilities and Service Systems: Waste and recycling are removed from the property weekly to be disposed of at the Redway Transfer Station.
 The project will provide portable toilets and handwashing stations for cultivation staff while permanent ADA accessible facilities are developed.
-Water for cultivation and nursery operations is sourced from an onsite groundwater well and rainwater catchment tanks.
+Water for cultivation and nursery operations is sourced from an onsite rainwater catchment pond.
+The project is conditioned to develop a water source for the manufacturing facility that will be from either a non-jurisdictional spring or a permitted well.
 Less than significant impact.

 Wildfire: The project will not interfere with any evacuation plan.
-There will be no significant new structures that will increase the risk of wildfire other than the proposed hoop houses and employee bunkhouse which will comply with all building and fire codes.
+There will be no significant new structures that will increase the risk of wildfire other than the proposed hoop houses and the manufacturing facility.
+All new construction will comply with building and fire codes.
 Less than significant impact.